Cheesy Sausage Breakfast Pinwheels

 The best part is you can make them ahead, so they are perfect for back to school.
 Have fun making them with the kids on the weekend.
 Then heat them up and grab one as they are heading out the door!

 This scrumptious breakfast or brunch recipe is perfect for the holidays with family and friends, and it’s a fantastic breakfast to go!!
-We also have an amazing dinner version that the kids will love!
+We also have a copycat recipe for the popular Moons Over My Hammy and an amazing dinner version that the kids will love!

 Munchkin is growing up so fast, I can’t believe that she is 7!
 We started this site 6 years ago when she was 1 1/2 and she has been cooking right beside me ever since.
 With Chad and I so involved in the food world, she follows in our footsteps with a serious interest in cooking and planning out our meals.